simonoxen/plastimatch/doc/sphinx/plastimatch.rst

  Usage: plastimatch fill [options]
  Options:
-  -h, --help                  display this help message
-      --input <arg>           input directory or filename; can be an image or dicom directory
+   --input <arg>           input directory or filename; can be an image
+                            or dicom directory
-      --mask <arg>            input filename for mask image --mask-value <arg>      value to set for pixels within mask (for "fill"), or outside of mask (for "mask"
+   --mask <arg>            input filename for mask image --mask-value <arg>      value to set for pixels within mask (for
-      --output <arg>          output filename (for image file) or directory (for dicom)
-      --output-format <arg>   arg should be "dicom" for dicom output --output-type <arg>     type of output image, one of {uchar, short, float, ...}
+                            "fill"), or outside of mask (for "mask" --output <arg>          output filename (for image file) or directory (for dicom) --output-format <arg>   arg should be "dicom" for dicom output --output-type <arg>     type of output image, one of {uchar, short, float, ...}
-      --version               display the program version

 Examples
 ^^^^^^^^